-Brutal trip in one day to halong bay…recommend at least 2 days if you come and to take an overnight cruise.
+Brutal trip in one day to Halong bay…recommend at least 2 days if you come and to take an overnight cruise.
 Eight hours on a minibus and four hours on the boat/bay.
 But truly spectacular…similar to Phang-nga in Thailand – but sunny and clear and a faster boat.
-Pictures of both attached.

 Interesting stories on trip down from tour guide – he said after the American war (that is what they called it) there was a lack of young men so polygamy was encouraged and maximizing births was mandated by the communist government.
 Then population grew too fast so in mid-1980 the USSR provided 2 billion condoms for population control….no reduction in birth rate.
 Apparently they were designed for Russia men and were too big and fell off, thus useless.
 Not sure the Vietnam chamber of commerce excited about that story.